Ash

 Issues and Troubleshooting

-To help prevent these issues and maintain a healthy ash tree, consider the following tips:
+To prevent issues and maintain a healthy ash:

-• Keep the area around the tree clean by regularly removing fallen leaves, which can harbor disease spores.
+• Keep the area clean by removing fallen leaves that harbor disease spores.

-• Ensure good air circulation around the tree by pruning congested branches and avoiding planting too close to other vegetation.
+• Ensure good air circulation by pruning congested branches and avoiding overcrowding.

-• Avoid soil compaction around the tree’s extensive root system, as this can hinder nutrient absorption and weaken the tree’s defenses.
+• Avoid soil compaction around the extensive root system for better nutrient absorption.

 History and Folklore